Transcript #388: Don't delete all the repos

 01:32 Yeah, that's true.

-01:36 It's like pretty much the show too.
+01:36 It's pretty much like that.

-01:38 There probably are actually.
+01:38 There probably are, actually.

 01:41 All right.

-01:42 Well, what, what have you brought today?
+01:43 Well, what have you brought today?

 01:45 All right.